USA and the UK

 The immigration department may issue an RFE (Request for Evidence) before approving your petition.
 You can follow the status of your application online on the USCIS website.

 Each family-based Green Card tier is processed individually and at a separate time.
 While they wait for their response, your relatives can travel to and from the U.S.

 However, they cannot apply for other non-immigrant visas.
 The pending Form I-130 implies their immigrant intent.

-IR petitions are usually processed on a first-come, first-served basis.
+Immediate Relative petitions are usually processed on a first-come, first-served basis.
 Your application forms must be free of errors and inconsistencies, or you may delay your application.

-At IAS, we can make your family based Green Card application process less stressful for you and your family.
+At IAS, we can make your family-based Green Card application process less stressful for you and your family.

 Our services include:

 Making sure that you can sponsor your family member or relative

 Helping you demonstrate acceptable proof of your relationship with your relatives

 Liaising with you and your family at any time which is suitable for you